 This was not what people were use to.
 Many were confused and chaos ensued.
 Some people pleaded to be told what to do.
 They stated they needed to hear firm direction to give them comfort, but the leaders only said to them “Make it so.”
 Many did not know if they were even able to do something different for they have never done so, but the leaders still said; “Make it so.”
-With guidance and support, eventually some people started doing things differently and these new events created even more new events.
+With guidance and support, eventually some people started doing things differently and these new events created even more new events – a ripple effect of sorts.
 People themselves started to ask questions and some even had the courage to explore possibilities.
 The leaders continued to give guidance and support and continued to say; “Make it so”.

 After some time, people began to experience things differently.
 People began to experience themselves differently.
 Some people even called upon others from outside the realm of Org to come together and explore with them other possibilities.
 Soon, more people were doing things differently and it rippled throughout the realm and beyond.
 Some even started telling their leaders what they needed their leaders to do – and the leaders listened, acted on such and made it so.
 After some time, people reflected back onto the past and realized their world was different.
 They called what they created “A Living, Emerging Vision” – and they had much work to do.